rookboom/SharpShaders/README.md

   Call (None, op_Multiply, [PropertyGet (None, pos, []), PropertyGet (None, worldMatrix, [])])

 Note that any code enclosed by the <@ ... @> symbols are regarded as a quotation.
 From the type information we can see that the above expression is a function call to a method *op_Multiply*, which takes two parameters, *pos* and *worldMatrix*.
 These two variables are of type PropertyInfo which contains information about the input parameters such as their names and types.
 To translate this small snippet to HLSL, we just need to map the *op_Multiply* function call to the *mul* function call.
+For a great introduction in using quotations, visit Kurt Schelfthout's blog, [Forty Six and Two](http://fortysix-and-two.blogspot.ca/2009/06/traversing-and-transforming-f.html)

 #### Pattern Matching
 F# is not the only language that is able to be easily converted to an expression tree.
 C# Expressions for example offer similiar functionality.
 However, F#'s powerful pattern matching capibilities makes it much easier for us to evaluate these recursive data structures.